-22. Send email to new employee's Functional Chief Representative (FCR)/Career Program Ma (CPM) (with copy to Activity Career Program Manager (ACPM)), notifying of new employed into the Career Program (CP), and asking FCR to send welcome letter.
-Access and customize "Supervisor Email to FCR Template to trigger FCR Welcome L from the ACT O&A Community, and send it as a trigger for the FCR to send FCR Wel Letter.
-23. Inform the new employee of regularly scheduled meetings and send invitations to any regular scheduled meetings (e.g., staff and department) to employee's inbox and calendar. ılarly 24.
-Give employee his/her initial assignment.
+into the Career Program (CP), and asking FCR to send welcome letter.
+Access and customize "Supervisor Email to FCR Template to trigger FCR Welcome Letter" from the ACT O&A Community, and send it as a trigger for the FCR to send FCR Welcome Letter.
+23. Inform the new employee of regularly scheduled meetings and send invitations to any regularly scheduled meetings (e.g., staff and department) to employee's inbox and calendar.
+24. Give employee his/her initial assignment.
 (Make it something small and doable.)
-Ensure the assignment constitutes meaningful work-either training or substantive task assignment return the new job and CP.
-If computer access is not immediately available, work or training assignments might in reading and/or shadowing others who have a similar job. nclude 25.
-Debrief with employee after he/she attends initial meetings, attends training, and begins w initial assignment. ork on Also touch base quickly each day.
-26. Conduct an initial performance counseling session: Review position description, typical and anticipated work assignments, and performar expectations; ice Describe how employee's job fits in the organization, and how the job and organization contribute to accomplishing the Command and Army mission; n Explain which organizations and entities are customers of the work and which suppor organization in completing its mission; and t the Explain the annual performance review and goal-setting process.
-Explain that you will together to establish a performance plan within the first 30 days. work 27.
-Conduct an initial training and development counseling session: Review training and education requirements (e.g., Civilian Education System (CES) g requirements/ Supervisor Development Course (SDC) if applicable). rade-level Explain that you will work together to establish an individual development plan (IDP) v first 30 days. vithin the 28.
-Introduce new employee to the Army Values-Loyalty, Duty, Respect, Selfless Service, Ho Integrity, Personal Courage. onor, 29.
-Assist new employee with learning about Military rank and insignia and titles of address for civilians. senior
+Ensure that the assignment constitutes meaningful work-either training or substantive task assignment related to the new job and CP.
+If computer access is not immediately available, work or training assignments might include reading and/or shadowing others who have a similar job.
+Debrief with employee after he/she attends initial meetings, attends training, and begins work on initial assignment.
+Also touch base quickly each day.
+26. Conduct an initial performance counseling session: Review position description, typical and anticipated work assignments, and performance expectations; Describe how employee's job fits in the organization, and how the job and organization contribute to accomplishing the Command and Army mission; Explain which organizations and entities are customers of the work and which support the organization in completing its mission; and Explain the annual performance review and goal-setting process.
+Explain that you will work together to establish a performance plan within the first 30 days.
+27. Conduct an initial training and development counseling session: Review training and education requirements (e.g., Civilian Education System (CES) grade-level requirements/ Supervisor Development Course (SDC) if applicable).
+Explain that you will work together to establish an individual development plan (IDP) within the first 30 days.
+Introduce new employee to the Army Values-Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, Personal Courage.
+29. Assist new employee with learning about Military rank and insignia and titles of address for senior